 Frequently Asked Questions

-Many women find that warm water immersion enhances relaxation during and between contractions, often leading to less need for pain medication.
+Many parents find that warm water immersion enhances relaxation during and between contractions, often leading to less need for pain medication.
 Buoyancy can reduce pressure on the abdomen, promoting better circulation and more efficient contractions.
 The tub also increases mobility so that it is easier to change positions to aid in the progress of labor.
-Some women also choose to have water births.
+Some clients also choose to have water births.

 LTN recommends making a reservation at least four weeks prior to your due date, so that if your baby arrives early, the paperwork will be in place and we will have the directions to your home in the delivery van.